Who says tough can’t be smart?

 From the watch face to what data screens you want to see during your tracked activities, the watch is very easy to customize.
 And there are a lot of data points to select from.
 Take the time to customize these screens, it will make your watch more enjoyable!

 Build, fit and finish.

 After wearing the Fenix 5x plus, I cannot believe how light this watch is.
 52 grams, compared to my Fenix 5x plus at 96 grams.
 I hardly notice that it’s on my wrist!
 The build quality is great, and it does feel like a very durable watch.
 But it doesn’t have that spongy feel that you might think.
-The bezel and case are fiber-reinforced polymer and come in 3 colors.
-Flame Red, Tundra, and Graphite.
+The bezel and case are fiber-reinforced polymer and come in 6 colors.
+Flame Red, Tundra, Graphite, Lakeside Blue, Starburst, and Sea Foam.
 The buttons have a distinct click, and have a bit of feedback, you’ll know that the button is working.

 Notably missing from the Instinct

 Here are some of the features that are not included on the Instinct that I do like on my Fenix.
 None of these are features I need though.
 Just features I like.